 Advantages of the Initial Signup Period

 Enrolling when first eligible avoids late fees and restrictions that can come from applying at later times.
-The initial signup is best for Medigap insurance, Part D Prescription Drug coverage, and Part C Medicare Advantage.
+The initial signup is best for when you want to enroll in Medigap insurance, enroll in Part D Prescription Drug coverage, or enroll in Part C Medicare Advantage.